wiicode/cybersecurity-framework/silver-training/platform-windows-10.md

 **Monthly Quality Updates**, which include critical security and driver updates should be downloaded and installed automatically.

-If your organisation is using Windows Update for Business you will need to set the Telemetry level from 0 (Security) to 1 (Basic) for update policies to be honored, as no Windows update information is gathered when set to 0.
+If your organization is using Windows Update for Business you will need to set the Telemetry level from 0 (Security) to 1 (Basic) for update policies to be honored, as no Windows update information is gathered when set to 0.
 If you are using Windows Server Update Services (WSUS) or System Center Configuration Manager (SCCM) you will not be affected.
 For more information on Windows telemetry settings see [this document from Microsoft](https://docs.microsoft.com/en-us/windows/configuration/configure-windows-telemetry-in-your-organization) and for more information on configuring Windows Update for Business see [here](https://docs.microsoft.com/en-us/windows/deployment/update/waas-configure-wufb).

 When choosing third party products that alter the behavior of the platform (such as VPN clients, anti-malware tools, management agents and auditing tools), it is important to realize that these may also need to be updated to remain compatible with newer versions of Windows 10.
 Products are more likely to be supported on future versions of Windows 10 if they use legitimate API’s such as the Anti-Malware Scan Interface and the Windows Runtime API for VPN’s.